Focus on you

 Mid - January 2025 (first pay 1/10/25)

-Now might be a good time to take a second look at one of the high deductible health plans.
+Now might be a good time to take a second look at one of the HDHPs.
 You’ll get tax benefits and an HSA contribution from Bread Financial that you can use for eligible health care expenses.
-Don’t forget, you can also invest your HSA money if your account balance reaches $1,000.
+Remember, you can invest all or part of your HSA money at any time!

 If you enroll in the PPO Plan, it doesn’t come with a company-funded account like the HDHP.